 My internship was an extremely valuable element of my education.
 The advertising industry is incredibly dynamic, and it’s impossible to prepare for its pace and intensity in a classroom.
 Having an internship where I was able to get first-hand experience allowed me to make an educated decision about where I wanted to be after graduation.
 My internship also gave me three months of great opportunities to network and learn from talented professionals.

 How did your time at NWC prepare you for your time with YWAM?

 I was thankful, during my time in YWAM, for the solid and faith-based foundation that I had from both my Christian upbringing and my Northwestern education.
 I didn’t expect to move away from the Midwest and embrace a whole different way of life in a season of full-time mission work, but I know that the Lord was preparing my heart through community living, faith-based academics and campus ministry opportunities at NWC.

 Tell us about your role at Click Rain—including your work with Northwestern's Graduate School and Adult Learning.

-My role as an account associate combines project management (like planning meetings, communicating with clients on day-to-day needs, building timelines and tracking budgets) with more tactical marketing technology duties (like building email campaigns, posting on social media channels and making content updates to websites).
+My role as an account strategist combines project management (like planning meetings, communicating with clients on day-to-day needs, building timelines and tracking budgets) with more tactical marketing technology duties (like building email campaigns, posting on social media channels and making content updates to websites).

 The best part of my job is getting to know our client partners and understanding the “why” behind what they do.
 I especially love that I get a front row seat to see how Kingdom work is being done in so many of the different industries we work with—restaurants, healthcare, retail and higher education, to name a few.